 - The project will facilitate the creation of "Regional Vocational Training and Employment Committees" with the participation of the Chambers of Commerce, Sectoral Chambers, Value Chain Committees, CDEMIPYMES, representatives of national or local public entities and other related projects; these Committees will be the spaces for the governance of the training and labour force insertion system in each region.
 In Mosquitia, the Territorial Councils will establish specific mechanisms for the integration of at-risk youth in their socio-economic projects.

-- 804 young people participated in the process of psychosocial strengthening.
+- 1962 young people participated in the training processes in different regions and areas of training.